phoenixframework/phoenix/guides/request_lifecycle.md

 end
 ```

-Now in order to add templates to this view, we can either define them as function components directly in the module:
+To add templates to this view, we can define them as function components in the module or in separate files.
+Function components are great for smaller templates and separate files are a good choice when you have a lot of markup or your functions start to feel unmanageable.

+Both functional components and template files are compiled to an internal format, there is no runtime or performance difference between them.

+Here's how you would define a template a function component:

 ```elixir
 defmodule HelloWeb.HelloHTML do